jeremycryan/ComputerArchitectureLabs/Lab0/Lab0_report.md

 ### The Board

 Here's a GIF of our programmed FPGA!
+It's a little hard to see the lights, but the board is behaving as expected.

 <img src="https://github.com/jeremycryan/ComputerArchitectureLabs/blob/master/Lab0/FPGA.gif?raw=true" width="500"/>